UmairMomin/Face-Recognition-Login/README.md

 # Face Recognition Login In Employee Management System

 Welcome to the Face Recognition Login In Employee Management System repository!
 This project is a comprehensive solution for managing employees, departments, and salaries within an organization.
 Built using Node.js, Express, and SQL, it offers a user-friendly interface and robust functionality to streamline HR processes.
-The main component of this project id Login using Face Recognition done by using the OpenCV library of python.
+The main component of this project id Login using Face Recognition done by using various libraries of python like OpenCV, Pillow, numpy, Tkinter, face recognition, etc.

 ## Features